junxit/us-congress-bills-113/metadata.md

 - 2013-01-22 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2013-01-22 — Senate amendment submitted
 - 2013-01-22 — Senate amendment submitted
+- 2013-01-24 — Senate amendment submitted
+- 2013-01-28 — Amendment SA 4 proposed by Senator Lee. (consideration: CR S320-323; text: CR S320) To offset the cost of the bill with rescissions and discretionary cap reductions.
+- 2013-01-28 — Amendment SA 4, under the order of 1/24/13, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+35 - 62.
+Record Vote Number: 3.
+- 2013-01-28 — Measure laid before Senate by unanimous consent. (consideration: CR S311-323)
+- 2013-01-28 — Passed Senate, under the order of 1/24/13, having achieved 60 votes in the afffirmative, without amendment by Yea-Nay Vote.
+62 - 36.
+Record Vote Number: 4.
+- 2013-01-28 — Passed/agreed to in Senate: Passed Senate, under the order of 1/24/13, having achieved 60 votes in the afffirmative, without amendment by Yea-Nay Vote.
+62 - 36.
+Record Vote Number: 4.
+- 2013-01-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 2.
+- 2013-01-28 — Roll call votes on amendments in Senate: Amendment SA 4, under the order of 1/24/13, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+35 - 62.
+Record Vote Number: 3.
+- 2013-01-28 — Senate amendment not agreed to: Amendment SA 4, under the order of 1/24/13, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+35 - 62.
+Record Vote Number: 3.
+- 2013-01-28 — Senate amendment proposed (on the floor): Amendment SA 4 proposed by Senator Lee.(consideration: CR S320-323; text: CR S320)
+- 2013-01-28 — Senate amendment proposed (on the floor): Amendment SA 4 proposed by Senator Lee.(consideration: CR S320-323; text: CR S320)